 Another fun thing to do in Oia that most people miss is a wine tasting!

-If you don’t want to journey far, you can check out Sphinx Wine Restaurant right in Oia, which has an incredible rooftop balcony overlooking the ocean as well as a large collection of Greek and international wine.
+If you don’t want to journey far, you can check out Sphinx Wine Restaurant right in Oia, which has an incredible rooftop balcony overlooking the ocean, as well as a large collection of Greek and international wine.

-Or, if you want to visit an actual winery, there’s Domaine Sigalas, located just 10-minutes outside of Oia.
-This award-winning winery has both an indoor tasting room as well as an outdoor patio where you can sample delicious Greek wine.
+This award-winning winery has both an indoor tasting room and an outdoor patio where you can sample delicious Greek wine.
 They also offer a special tour of the vineyard and gastronomy.

 Lastly, those wanting to visit several wineries in one day should visit a winery tour like this one.